The career landscape is characterized by two perspectives:

 - From an individual’s perspective, relying primarily on one’s current employer to provide opportunities or a clear career path is a thing of the past.
 It is well understood that the best options for career growth, professional satisfaction and job security reside in building skills and experiences that make the individual highly valued.
 External opportunities are often more obvious and more appealing than internal ones.

 Why companies should care about career

 Providing career resources is not an employee perk.
 It is a deliberate strategy to guide individual aspirations and personal skill-building in a direction that is most beneficial to the enterprise.
 Many career initiatives arise from poor employee engagement scores (employees rate their company poorly on career opportunities) and a strong concern for losing key talent.
-But organizations that have deliberately focused on career and career conversations have seen improvements beyond just survey scores and retention, namely:

 Given the ambiguous career landscape, the best strategy for employees is to focus on ongoing development: a continuous approach to building skills, acquiring experience and adjusting their course to make sure the work they do day-to-day “works for them.”
 They need to make the most of their skills, fulfill their values and over time build a career journey that gets them to where they want to be — and where the organization needs them to be.
 Such skills and experience are developed through on-the-job experience and formal or informal learning.

 Employees need to do the planning without settling on a definitive plan:

 - Know Yourself: Invest time in understanding skills, personal values, desired work environment and ambitions.
 Before an individual starts working on his or her next career step, they need to be clear on what they are looking for.